SuperTalk FM

 State Auditor’s report shows majority of DEI funding used for university salaries

-SUMMARY: A report from the State Auditor's Office reveals that Mississippi public universities spend most of their Diversity, Equity, and Inclusion (DEI) funding on employee salaries.
+SUMMARY: A from the Auditor's Office reveals that Mississippi public universities spend most of their Diversity, Equity, and Inclusion (DEI) on employee salaries.
 The report shows that between July 2019 and June 2023, universities in the state spent $23.4 million on DEI initiatives, with a 47% increase in self-reported expenditures in less than five years.
 In 2023 alone, 70% of DEI spending went towards employee salaries.
 State Auditor Shad White raised concerns about the lack of funding for scholarships and student aid and questioned the goals of DEI initiatives.

 The post State Auditor's report shows majority of DEI funding used for university salaries appeared first on www.supertalk.fm